When is your application available for Fall 2024?

-Yes!
-We offer a 4-week summer programs for rising high school sophomores – seniors.
-To learn more about the specific programs being offered and how to apply, please click here.
+Yes.
+We offer four-week summer programs for rising high school sophomores – seniors.
+Learn more about the specific programs being offered and how to apply.

 How many productions does the department produce per year?

-Our typical mainstage season will include about 25 productions a year.
+Our typical mainstage season will include about 12 productions a year that will be double-cast to maximize opportunities for our students.
 These productions, with the exception of the spring musical, are only available to SDA majors and minors.
-In addition, our students will produce about 10 Independent Student Productions (ISPs) a year.
-ISPs are non-unit bearing and are open to all students in the University.
+In addition, our students will produce about 18 Independent Student Productions (ISPs) a year.
+ISPs are non-unit bearing and are open to all students at the university.

 Do you have a showcase for graduating actors?

-Currently, there is a curricular showcase available only to students in the BFA in Acting program during the spring semester of their senior year.
+Currently, there is a curricular showcase available only to students in our BFA programs during the spring semester of their senior year.

-Are freshmen and non-majors allowed to perform in productions?
+Are first-year students and non-majors allowed to perform in productions?

-Our mainstage productions are available exclusively for our majors and minors with the exception of our spring musical which is open to all USC students.
-Freshmen are also not allowed to audition during their first semester at USC.
-We encourage students to take the fall semester of their freshmen year as a transition period to learn what it means to be in college and at USC.
+Our mainstage productions are available exclusively for our majors and minors with the exception of our spring musical, which is open to all USC students.
+SDA students are not allowed to audition for mainstage productions during their first semester at USC.
+We encourage students to take the fall semester of their first year as a transition period to learn what it means to be in college and at USC.